 Develop User Empathy

 The most important skill to have as a PM is empathy for your user.
 Start to pay attention to the things that both delight and bother you about products that you use in your everyday life.
-What are your pain points when using the product, and how would make the experience better?
+What are your pain points when using the product, and how would make the customer experience better?
 This mindset is critical to your success as a product manager.